Criminal Activity and Conviction Notification Policy

 Criminal Activity and Conviction Notification Procedures

-If an employee is charged with a violation of federal or state law, the employee shall immediately report the charge to his/her supervisor and the Human Resource Officer.
-After notification of the type of charge, facts surrounding the charge, classification of the charge as misdemeanor or felony, and court date, the Human Resources Officer, in conjunction with the appropriate Vice President and the President, will determine if the employee remains fit for duty.
-This determination will be case specific based upon the circumstances surrounding the employee’s behavior and the relationship to the employee’s job responsibilities.
+- If an employee is charged with a violation of federal or state law, the employee shall immediately report the charge to his/her supervisor and the Director of Human Resources.
+After notification of the type of charge, facts surrounding the charge, classification of the charge as misdemeanor or felony, and court date, the Director of Human Resources, in conjunction with the appropriate Vice President and the President, will determine if the employee remains fit for duty.
+This determination will be case specific based upon the circumstances surrounding the employee’s behavior, safety of the college community, and the relationship to the employee’s job responsibilities.

-Employees will immediately report a conviction of a criminal charge (s) to the Human Resources Officer and supervisor.
-Failure to report such incidents in accordance with this requirement will result in disciplinary action up to including dismissal.
+- Employees will immediately report a conviction of a criminal charge (s) to the Director of Human Resources and supervisor.
+Failure to report such incidents in accordance with this requirement will result in disciplinary action up to and including dismissal.

-Discipline for a criminal conviction will be handled in accordance with the Stanly Community College Progressive Disciplinary Policy.
+- Discipline for a criminal conviction will be handled in accordance with the Stanly Community College Progressive Disciplinary Policy.
 Generally, each case must be judged on its own merits according to the principles of the SCC Progressive Disciplinary Policy.
-The Human Resources Officer, in conjunction with the appropriate Vice President and the President, will determine if the employee remains fit for duty.
-This determination will be case specific regarding circumstances surrounding the employee’s criminal conviction and the relationship to the employee’s job responsibilities.
+The Director of Human Resources, in conjunction with the appropriate Vice President and the President, will determine if the employee remains fit for duty.
+This determination will be case specific regarding circumstances surrounding the employee’s criminal conviction, safety of the college community, and the relationship to the employee’s job responsibilities.
 Refer to the Progressive Disciplinary Policy for specific detail.